 I do much better handling paper when it comes home immediately and if not, making sure that there is just one location for all three of my children to place their papers every day.
 We do have a magazine holder that our teenagers use and point out to me when they’ve placed papers there for my review.
 Paper comes home far less frequently in middle and high school then what you are often dealing with in elementary school.
 The back pack conversation starts in elementary and its as much about training you as it is about training your child to take care of important papers when you receive them and to know where to put them so they can be found when needed.

 These are my tips for how you can tackle kids backpacks and paperwork.
 Remember you can do this right when they get home or if you are all home later in the evening, just remember to schedule that time.
-Take the time to go through that backpack every single day and you’ll never be behind or have a back log of papers you’ve missed getting back to school in time.
+Take the time to go through kids backpacks every single day and you’ll never be behind or have a back log of papers you’ve missed getting back to school in time.
 If for no other reason, going through your child’s backpack keeps you in touch with your child’s performance at school and with what is happening in your child’s school community.
-No matter if you are there physically or participating from home, its all about being an informed partner in education and that backpack is a great place to start that conversation.
-I hope these tips help you and please tell me
+No matter if you are there physically or participating from home, its all about being an informed partner in education and kids backpacks is the easiest way to start that conversation.
+Tell me…

-How do you go through the backpack ever day so those papers get where they need to go?
+Do you go through kids backpacks every day so those papers get where they need to go?

 Looking for more?
 Check out our Back to School Series for all kinds of great tips and you can always find whats new on our Back to School Pinterest Board too!
 Thanks so much for stopping by ~ see you next time!